ModderHangout/ESP32S3-Gamepad/README.md

 ## 🔌 USB Connection

+> **⚠️ Important:** This project has **only been tested on ESP32-S3 development boards with two USB ports**.
+While it may work on single-port boards, compatibility has not been verified.

-Most ESP32-S3 development boards have **two USB ports**:
+Most dual-port ESP32-S3 development boards have:

-- **This repo has only been tested with the two port model.
 - **Native USB / USB-OTG** → Used for the USB HID gamepad.
 - **USB-to-UART** → Typically used for flashing firmware and serial debugging.

-> **Important:** When using the controller as a gamepad, plug the USB cable into the **Native USB/OTG** port.
-Some development boards require the UART port only for flashing firmware.
+> **When using the controller as a gamepad, connect the USB cable to the Native USB/OTG port.**
+>
+> Use the **USB-to-UART** port when flashing firmware or using the serial monitor (if required by your development board).
 ---

 ## 📌 Wiring Blueprint